westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 sdd        8:48   0  13.7T  0 disk
 ```

-By default, there is no indication of the zone model of the listed block
+By default, *lsblk* provides no indication of the zone model of the listed
-devices.
-To discover this information, the option `-z` can be used.
+block devices.
+To discover this information, use the option `-z`:

 ```plaintext
 # lsblk -z